The Holiday Meal Routine That Keeps Glucose Stable

 Large meals overwhelm the digestive system, causing delayed highs and wide glucose variability.
 In 2025, Sally explained her strategy:

-“I walk beforehand, give my insulin a little early, drink water, and walk after.”
+“I walk beforehand, give my medication a little early, drink water, and walk after.”

 It became a ritual for stability.